cloudfoundry-attic/vcap/warden/README.md

 * The memory limit is specified in number of bytes.
 It is enforced using the control group associated with the container.
 When a container exceeds this limit, one or more of its processes will be killed by the kernel.
-Additionally, the warden will be notified that an OOM happened and it subsequently tears down the container.
+Additionally, the Warden will be notified that an OOM happened and it subsequently tears down the container.

 ### `net HANDLE in`